Philosophy of mind: Monist solutions to the mind–body problem

 In contrast to dualism, monism does not accept any fundamental divisions.
 The fundamentally disparate nature of reality has been central to forms of eastern philosophies for over two millennia.
 In Indian and Chinese philosophy, monism is integral to how experience is understood.
+In Buddhist philosophy, a person is defined to have five interdependent aggregates (skandhas) rather than a permanent soul or substance.
+The aggregates are form (body), sensation, perception, mental formations, and consciousness.
+These are described as dynamic and ever-changing processes that together constitute what is referred to as a person.
+Nāgārjuna, an Indian philosopher in the Mahāyāna Buddhist tradition, describes mind and body as mutually dependent rather than as two separate substances.
+In his view, mental and physical processes arise together and cannot exist independently of one another.
 Today, the most common forms of monism in Western philosophy are physicalist.
 Physicalistic monism asserts that the only existing substance is physical, in some sense of that term to be clarified by our best science.
 However, a variety of formulations (see below) are possible.
 Another form of monism, idealism, states that the only existing substance is mental.
 Although pure idealism, such as that of George Berkeley, is uncommon in contemporary Western philosophy, a more sophisticated variant called panpsychism, according to which mental experience and properties may be at the foundation of physical experience and properties, has been espoused by some philosophers such as Alfred North Whitehead and David Ray Griffin.

 Phenomenalism is the theory that representations (or sense data) of external objects are all that exist.
 Such a view was briefly adopted by Bertrand Russell and many of the logical positivists during the early 20th century.
 A third possibility is to accept the existence of a basic substance that is neither physical nor mental.
 The mental and physical would then both be properties of this neutral substance.
 Such a position was adopted by Baruch Spinoza and was popularized by Ernst Mach in the 19th century.
 This neutral monism, as it is called, resembles property dualism.